Manolo Sanchez (valet): Post-presidency

 Someday I'm going to tell you everything, the way they framed him.
 I think it was maybe even harder on me than on him.
 The pardon was a big relief to us all.
 He is in good spirits, thank you, God.

-By 1980, after nearly two decades serving the Nixons, Manolo Sanchez retired with his wife, Fina, and returned to Spain.
+By 1980, after nearly two decades serving the Nixons, Manolo Sanchez retired with his wife and returned to Spain.

 Personal life

-Sanchez was naturalized a U.S. citizen in 1968; Nixon sponsored his application, attended the ceremony, and took the oath of allegiance with him.
-Sanchez married his wife, Fina, in Spain.
+Sanchez married his wife, Josefina, in Spain.

 Little is known about Sanchez after his return to Spain.
-A 2019 article from the newspaper Faro de Vigo reports that his wife, Fina, died in the 1990s, and he died several years later, after the turn of the 21st century.
+A 2019 article from the newspaper Faro de Vigo reports that his wife, Josefina, died in the 1990s, and he died several years later, after the turn of the 21st century.

 Portrayals

 Sanchez was played by Tony Plana in Oliver Stone's Nixon, and Eloy Casados in Ron Howard’s Frost/Nixon.